How to get into Harvard

 Here are my notes for students who ask me for advice on getting into good universities.
 I attached them here, but please note that there are many ways to get into a good university, my journey might not be the best journey for you (for example, I did not do too much sports, but sports can be very helpful for univeristy applications).
 Frankly, I am not the best person to answer this question, since I only got 2 offers out of my 6 US applications.
 With that in mind, here are my notes.

-Asking for advice and guidance is a clear hallmark of your motivation to succeed, and it is a good characteristic found in many successful people.
+Asking for advice and guidance is a clear hallmark of your motivation to succeed.
 For your question on how to get into Harvard, I used the following principles

 I followed the principles above from the MIT admission office (read more here).